Crisis Management and Business Continuity

-This comprehensive course provides up-to-date assessments and knowledge on issues that affect you and your organization— cyber security, supply chain, terrorism, pandemic, DR trends, emergency response, leadership, data breach, communications, news media—from the experts involved with these efforts.
+This comprehensive course provides up-to-date assessments and knowledge on issues that affect you and your organization — cyber security, supply chain, terrorism, pandemic, DR trends, emergency response, leadership, data breach, communications, news media, social media — from the experts involved with these efforts.
 We also examine strategies for job and career improvement.
-You will have the opportunity to interact with these lecturers and with peers from industry and government.
+You will have the opportunity to interact with these our lecturers and with your peers from industry, academia, and government.

 By the end of the course, you will have the tools, knowledge, and understanding to benchmark, assess, and improve your business continuity, disaster recovery, and crisis management program.
 This includes the course manual (print and/or e-files), templates, and current articles.
 You will gain valuable contacts, have plenty of networking opportunities, and acquire insights for immediate implementation.

 Fundamentals: Core concepts, understandings, and tools (30%)

 Latest Developments: Recent advances and future trends (30%)

 Lecture: Delivery of material in a lecture format (65%)